 For more on the download and installation, take a look at our guide to the download and installation.

-We’ve been using the iOS 12.0.1 update on a handful of devices for a short time and here are some of our initial thoughts about iOS 12.0.1 and its performance.
+We’ve been using the iOS 12.0.1 update on a handful of devices for a few weeks now and here are some of our initial thoughts about iOS 12.0.1 and its performance.

 - Battery life is normal on all of our devices.